w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/text-appearance-not-relied-on.md

 :::

 :::example
-* (Pass) When bold or italics is used to indicate an error, an additional indicator such as an exclamation mark (!) is also provided.
+* When bold or italics is used to indicate an error, an additional indicator such as an exclamation mark (!) is also provided.
-* (Pass) When larger text is used as a hint in a puzzle, an additional indicator such as an asterisk (*) is also provided.
+* When larger text is used as a hint in a puzzle, an additional indicator such as an asterisk (*) is also provided.
 :::